Best places to eat in Athens

 - Patsas: tripe soup.

-- Meze platter: mix of small dishes that normally accompany Greek ouzo or any other alcoholic drinks.
+- Meze platter: a mix of small dishes that normally accompany Greek ouzo or any other alcoholic drinks.

 - Keftedes: typical Greek meatballs.